Union Station Hotel Nashville, Autograph Collection

 At the turn of the century, when rail travel was considered special, passengers dressed in their Sunday best, and train stations were built to be grand, beautiful buildings resembling something more along the lines of a modern day castle.

-During the glory days of rail travel in the U.S., Nashville, TN Union Station definitely saw its share of glamour.
-Movie starlet Mae West passed through as well as notorious gangster Al Capone who was escorted through Nashville on his way to the Georgia penitentiary.
+During the glory days of rail travel in the U.S., the Nashville, Tennessee Union Station definitely saw its share of glamour.
+Movie starlet Mae West passed through, as well as notorious gangster Al Capone who was escorted through Nashville on his way to the Georgia penitentiary.

-Nashville, TN Union Station opened to the public on October 9, 1900.
-An architechturally marvelous Gothic-style, late Victorian Romanesque Revival style building, it featured lofty towers, turrets and served as a testament to U.S. ingenuity and excitement for the new century.
+Nashville's Union Station opened to the public on October 9, 1900.
+An architechturally marvelous Gothic-style, late Victorian Romanesque Revival style building, it featured lofty towers, turrets, and served as a testament to U.S. ingenuity and excitement for the new century.